springle/elevator/README.md

 ## How to Use the Interface

 I chose to implement the Elevator Control System in Python.
-The easiest way to start using it is down clone this repository, then start an interactive Python shell: `python3 -i elevator_control_system.py`.
+The easiest way to start using it is to clone this repository, then start an interactive Python shell: `python3 -i elevator_control_system.py`.

 The main interface is the `ElevatorControlSystem` class, which has a number of useful methods.
 Create an instance of this class with however many floors and elevators you prefer: `ecs = ElevatorControlSystem(20, 16)` (for 20 floors and 16 elevators)